star-micronics/cloudprnt-sdk/CloudPRNTSDKSamples/readme.md

 Copyright 2019 Star Micronics Co., Ltd. All rights reserved.

 # 8. Release History

+- Ver 1.1.2 (2022/04/28)
+    + Update the SixLabors.ImageSharp library from V1.0.2 to V1.0.4 to support .NET 6.0 environment.
+    + Update the Newtonsoft.Json library from V12.0.3 to V13.0.1.
+    + Update the .NET framework from .NET Core 3.1 to .NET 6.0.

+- Ver 1.1.1 (2021/01/18)
+    + Update the SixLabors.ImageSharp library from V100-beta007 to V1.0.2.
+    + Update the .NET Core framework from 2.1 to 3.1.
+    + Improve the long data URLs length limit in Markup.
+    + Support for the sbcs option in cputil for models that do not support utf8 code pages.

 - Ver.1.1.0 (2020/06/17)
     + Support the command option of drawer for controlling CashDrawer.